A convergent numerical method for a multi-frequency inverse source problem in inhomogenous media: Introduction and the problem statement

 \begin{problem}[Inverse source problem with Dirichlet data] Assume that conditions (\ref{1.1})-(\ref{1.6}) are in place.
 Reconstruct the functions $f(\mathbf{x})$, $\mathbf{x}\in \Omega $, given the following data

 where $u(\mathbf{x}, k)$ is the solution of \eqref{1.41}--\eqref{1.42}. \end{problem}

-\begin{remark} In fact, the Dirichlet boundary data (\ref{1.9}) implicitly contain the Neumann boundary data for the function $u$ on the entire boundary $\partial \Omega .$ Indeed, for each $k\in (\underline{k},\overline{k})$ one can uniquely solve equation (\ref{1.41}) with the radiation condition (\ref{1.42} ) and boundary condition (\ref{1.9}) in the unbounded domain $\mathbb{R} ^{n}\setminus \Omega .$ The resulting solution provides the Neumann boundary condition $\partial _{\nu }u(\mathbf{x},k)$ for $\mathbf{x}\in \partial \Omega ,k\in (\underline{k},\overline{k}),$ where $\nu $ \ is the unit outward normal vector at $\partial \Omega .$ \end{remark}
+\begin{remark} In fact, the Dirichlet boundary data (\ref{1.9}) implicitly contain the Neumann boundary data for the function $u$ on the entire boundary $\partial \Omega .$ Indeed, for each $k\in (\underline{k},\overline{k})$ one can uniquely solve equation (\ref{1.41}) with the radiation condition (\ref{1.42} ) and boundary condition (\ref{1.9}) in the unbounded domain $\mathbb{R} ^{n}\setminus \Omega.$ The resulting solution provides the Neumann boundary condition $\partial_{\nu }u(\mathbf{x},k)$ for $\mathbf{x}\in \partial \Omega,$ $k\in (\underline{k},\overline{k}),$ where $\nu $ is the unit outward normal vector at $\partial \Omega .$ \end{remark}

 This and similar inverse source problems for Helmholtz-like PDEs were studied both analytically and numerically in \cite{BaoLinTriki:jde2010, IsakovLu:SIAM2018}.
 In particular, in works \cite{EntekhabiIsakov:ip2018, IsakovLu:SIAM2018} uniqueness and stability results were proven for the case of constant coefficients in \eqref{1.41} and it was also shown that the stability estimate improves when the frequency grows.
 In \cite {IsakovLu:ipi2018} uniqueness was proven for non constant coefficients.
 To the best of our knowledge, past numerical methods for these problems are based on various methods of the minimization of mismatched least squares functionals.
 Good quality numerical solutions are obtained in \cite {BaoLinTriki:CRM2011, BaoLinTriki:cm2011, IsakovLu:ipi2018}.
 However, those minimization procedures do not allow to establish convergence rates of minimizers to the exact solution when the noise in the data tends to zero.
-On the other hand, we refer here to the work \cite{WangGuoZhangLiu:ip2017}, in which a non-iterative method, based on a fresh idea, was proposed to solve the inverse source problem for a homogenous medium.
+On the other hand, we refer here to the work \cite{WangMaGuoLi:jde2018, WangGuoZhangLiu:ip2017, WangSongGuoLiLiu:jcam2019, ZhangGuo:ip2009, ZhangGuoLiu:ip2018}, in which a non-iterative method, based on a fresh idea, was proposed to solve the inverse source problem for a homogenous medium.
+This method is called the Fourier method for solving multifrequency inverse source problems.
 Uniqueness and stability results were proven in \cite{WangGuoZhangLiu:ip2017} and good quality numerical results were presented.
+We would like to refer the reader to \cite{CaoLiu:preprint2018, LiLiuSun:IPI2018, LiuUhlmann:ip2015, WangGuoLiLiu:ip2017, XiangSun:ip2019} for some works studying inverse source problems that are related to the inverse problems in this paper.

 In this paper, we solve the inverse source problem for inhomogeneous media.
 We propose a new numerical method which enables us to establish convergence rate of minimizers of a certain functional of the Quasi-Reversibility Method (QRM) to the exact solution, as long as the noise in the data tends to zero.
 Our method is based on four ingredients: